-Arrangements have been made with the employee to continue the employee's share of health insurance premiums while on family and medical leave:

-Arrangements have been made with the employee to continue the employee's share of the employee's other benefits while on family and medical leave:

-The employee has chosen to discontinue all employee benefits while on family and medical leave.
+Arrangements have been made with the employee to continue the employee's share of health insurance premiums while on family and medical leave: From monies due to the employee By the first of each month from the employee Other (please specify) Arrangements have been made with the employee to continue the employee's share of the employee's other benefits while on family and medical leave: From monies due to the employee By the first of each month from the employee Other (please specify) The employee has chosen to discontinue all employee benefits while on family and medical leave.
 Employees who fail to provide payment of the employee's share of benefits premium during the period of family and medical leave have 15 days following notice to pay the employee's share.

-- Employees who fail to pay within 15 days after receiving notice of payment due may have employee benefits discontinued. - The school district will deduct unpaid employee portion of benefits from monies due to the employee upon return to work, and the employee has signed a written statement authorizing the deduction.

-The school district will seek recovery of unpaid employee portion of benefits through small claims court or other appropriate recovery process.

-Even if the employee chooses to discontinue employee benefits during the period of family and medical leave, the school district should exercise great care before discontinuing employee benefits.
-The school district is required to restore the employee to full benefits when the employee returns to work, including group health insurance, without any qualifying period, physical examination, exclusion of pre-existing conditions and other similar requirements.

-The school district may discontinue the employee's benefits upon receipt of written notice of the employee's intent not to return to work.

-Section XI: Key Employees.
+Employees who fail to pay within 15 days after receiving notice of payment due may have employee benefits discontinued.
+The school district will deduct unpaid employee portion of benefits from monies due to the employee upon return to work, and the employee has signed a written statement authorizing the deduction.
+The school district will seek recovery of unpaid employee portion of benefits through small claims court or other appropriate recovery process. school to resto f the employee chooses to discontinue employee benefits during the period of family and medical leave, the district should exercise great care before discontinuing employee benefits.
+The school district is required ore the employee to full benefits when the employee returns to work, including group health insurance, t any qualifying period, physical examination, exclusion of pre-existing conditions and other similar ements.
+The school district may discontinue the employee's benefits upon receipt of written notice of the employee's intent not to return to work. n XI: Key Employees.
 Salaried employees among the highest paid ten percent of a school district's employees are considered key employees of the school district.

-Year-to-date earnings for employee

-Total weeks of work and paid leave /
+Year-to-date earnings for employee Total weeks of work and paid leave /

-Highest pay for employee =
+Code No. 409.3E4

+Page 6 of 6

 Provide notice to key employees stating they are a key employee, and they may not be reinstated at end of the family and medical leave period if substantial and grievous economic injury exists.